 We’ve all seen those TV commercials where the person is trying to put out a fire, but they can’t because their equipment isn’t working.
-That’s why it’s so important to have your fire extinguisher regularly inspected and serviced by a professional technician.
+That’s why it’s so important to have your fire extinguisher regularly inspected and serviced by a Fire Damage Professional.
 We’re going to go through some of the ins and outs about cleaning up after an emergency with a damaged or used fire extinguisher – you know, just in case you ever need to do this for yourself or someone else.

 It is a common misconception that all fire extinguishers are the same.
 But there are three different types of fire extinguishers: water, foam, and dry chemical.
 The type of fire you have will determine the best kind to use.

 Water extinguishers are designed to put out class “B” and “C” fires that involve flammable liquids like gasoline, paint, oil, or alcohol.
 The cool thing about a water fire extinguisher is that it can be used for any type of fire (class A, B, C), but the downside is that since water is a conductive agent, you can’t use it on electrical fires.

 Dry chemical extinguishers are most commonly used on class “A” fires, which involve wood, paper, and other combustible materials.
 Dry chemical fire extinguishers can also be used on Class B (flammable liquids) and Class C (electrical) fires.

 Foam is another type of extinguisher that works well on Class B and C fires.
 It’s called a “multipurpose” fire because you can use it for practically any kind of fire with the right nozzle.
 The foam seeps into cracks and crevices to smother flames.
 However, this may not be good for a heavily oxygenated fire like a burning metal cabinet.

 If you’re not sure whether to use water, dry chemicals or foam extinguishers on your particular kind of fire, call the manufacturer and they can help you figure it out.